 WLS courses are designed mainly for Japanese students who will pursue the professional career of law practice.
 Exchange students may find contents of these courses too specialized for their purpose of legal study abroad.
 If the instructor of a given law school course deems it more appropriate, the exchange student may be advised to take, in lieu of a law school course, a more general undergraduate course offered at the Faculty of Law or a graduate course with a more academic gear of comparative legal studies offered at the Graduate School of Law, as long as the same instructor teaches the undergraduate course or the graduate course.

 Almost all WLS courses are taught in Japanese.
 Given the fact that some exchange students want to take a few courses conducted in English, WLS plans offer eight courses of this kind in the fall semester.
-The tentative list of such courses is as follows:

 The instructor of each course will use a method of evaluation appropriate for a given course and an exchange student.
 Methods may include a written examination, an oral examination, or a research paper of approximately 20 double-spaced pages for two credits.
 Either Japanese or English may be used.
 If an exchange student wishes to write a substantial research paper of more than 40 double-spaced pages for additional two credits, he/she may take "Special Study on Japanese Law: Supervised research Paper" offered at the Graduate School of Law.
 This arrangement may be made through his/her faculty adviser with the consent of a supervising faculty member.